Mount Lewis, New South Wales

-Mount Lewis, a suburb of local government area City of Canterbury-Bankstown, is 18 km south-west of the Sydney central business district, in the state of New South Wales, Australia.
-It is a part of the South-western Sydney region.
+Mount Lewis is a suburb in South-western Sydney in the state of New South Wales, Australia.
+It is part of the local government area City of Canterbury-Bankstown, and is located 18 km south-west of the Sydney central business district.

 History

 Mount Lewis takes its name from the highest point in the district at Mount Lewis Reserve on Wattle Street.
 The origin of the name is unclear but it reflects the height which provides good views west towards the Bankstown CBD, south towards Canterbury Road and east towards the Sydney CBD skyline.
 Thomas Collins acquired 50 acre of land in 1834–35.

 Commercial area

 Mount Lewis is a mostly residential suburb with a few shops and commercial developments located on Wattle Street.
 Mount Lewis Bowling Club is located on Waterloo Road.

 Schools

 Mount Lewis has an infants school on Noble Avenue.
+The school is a K-2 school and is part of the Early Action for Success program.